| Company Overview:|

 - An analytical and critical thinker, comfortable making quality decisions independently.

-- Resourceful, curious, and eager to manage a wide variety of situations and tackle problems with minimal oversight.
+- Resourceful, curious, confident and eager to manage a wide variety of situations and tackle problems with minimal oversight.

 - Customer focused with strong communication skills.